 The purpose of The Dolphin Society Book Club is to learn about history in a caring community of adults who teach kids AND it's also for those who want to learn history quickly.
 Book club members learn a summary of the reading from John De Gree, then discuss the main points.
 For those just watching the recorded lessons, they learn a summary of the history book in succinct talks by De Gree.

-We meet once a month, September through May, on Tuesdays at 4:30 pm Pacific Time.
+We meet once a month, September through May, on Wednesdays at 4:30 pm Pacific Time.

 All members of the Dolphin Society may join The History Book Club.